finos/common-domain-model/documentation/source/cdm-overview.rst

 It depends on some open source java artifacts which are freely available from an artifact repository.
 Maven can be configured to use this repository using the repository settings contained in the ``settings.xml`` file in the CDM jar.

-For more details, please follow the :ref:`cdm-java-distribution`.
+For more details, please follow the :ref:`java-distribution-guidelines`.

 .. note:: These guidelines are intended as a technical documentation for developers to make use of the Java distribution in their implementation.